BT seals EE deal to dominate British telecoms market

 But its rivals have already called on regulators to intervene, wary that the fixed-line market leader and main infrastructure provider could abuse its position and reduce competition.

-BT had spent the last few weeks in exclusive talks with the owners of EE, Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE), about a deal.
+BT had spent the last few weeks in exclusive talks with the owners of EE, Orange and Deutsche Telekom, about a deal.
 The German and French companies will hold 12 percent and 4 percent stakes in BT, respectively.

 "This is a major milestone for BT as it will allow us to accelerate our mobility plans and increase our investment in them," BT Chief Executive Gavin Patterson said on Thursday.